Can I Sue My Landlord For Roaches In My Apartment?

 Recognizing the signs of a roach infestation early on can make the difference between a manageable problem and a major issue.
 Here are the telltale signs:

-• Odor: Roaches emit a musty, unpleasant odor that becomes more pungent as the infestation grow
+- Odor: Roaches emit a musty, unpleasant odor that becomes more pungent as the infestation grows.

 LANDLORD RESPONSIBILITIES IN HANDLING ROACH INFESTATIONS

-HOW LONG TO LANDLORDS HAVE TO ADDRESS A ROACH INFESTATION?
+HOW LONG DO LANDLORDS HAVE TO ADDRESS A ROACH INFESTATION?

 Landlords are legally obligated to provide habitable housing, which includes addressing pest infestations.
 The timeframe for addressing the issue may vary based on local and state laws, but typically, a landlord should start the process within 24 to 48 hours of being notified.
 Depending on the severity of the infestation, the extermination process may take days to weeks.
 It’s recommended for tenants to check their local regulations for specific timeframes.